dorairajsanjay/tldr/README.md

 The language model uses the Brown corpus.
 It compares a subset of top Beam search scores and their bigram likelihood scores and picks the one with the highest bigram likelihood.

+See pip_env_list.txt and conda_env_list.txt for a list of all installed packages in the conda environment.

 The network diagram is shown below

 ![alt text](https://github.com/dorairajsanjay/tldr/blob/master/tldr_network_diagram.png)